Critical Thinking as a Competitive Advantage: Navigating the GenAI Era

 The AI Navigation Approach

 Critical thinking can be considered a navigation approach.
-If your navigation path or “logic guidelines” are headed toward an unforeseen obstacle, resembling the ill-fated US Airways Flight 1549 piloted by Captain Chesley “Sully” Sullenberger, the difference between a catastrophe and a miracle lies in the recalibration framework.
-To combat this, you can consider the SID Model as a type of “pre-trip inspection framework” as a way of ensuring you stay in command when implementing AI:
+If your “logic guidelines” are headed toward an unforeseen obstacle, the difference between a catastrophe and a miracle lies in the recalibration framework.
+You can consider the Strategies for Innovative Development (SID) Model as a “pre-trip inspection framework” to ensure you stay in command when implementing AI:

-1. ENQUIRE: Question the Frame, Define the Intent.
-Critical thinking isn’t just about solving puzzles; it’s about questioning how the puzzle is framed.
+• ENQUIRE: Question the Frame, Define the Intent.
+Critical thinking is about questioning how the puzzle is framed.
 Before the AI “engine” is even on, you must define the intent.
-What is the actual problem?
 When you change your perspective on the wording, the impossible becomes more available.

-2. EXPLORE: Use AI as a Sparring Partner for Idea Generation.
+• EXPLORE: Use AI as a Sparring Partner for Idea Generation.
 Treat technology as a sparring partner that sharpens judgment rather than a replacement for it.
 Challenge AI to find flaws in your logic.
-This “healthy friction” is what keeps the pilot engaged and alert.
+This “healthy friction” keeps the pilot engaged and alert.

-4. APPLY: Ensure Human Intent and Oversight Through to Implementation.
-The final strategic checks and sign-off must be human.
+• APPLY: Ensure Human Intent and Oversight.
+Final strategic checks must be human.
 Precision in defining the deliverable is the only way to prevent logic collapse.
-Human intent and oversight are the only ways to prevent professional obsolescence.

 Intentional Piloting

-JPMC’s approach demonstrates that rather than viewing AI as a simple tool, organizations must apply a disciplined process to evaluate the trade-offs between rapid automation and long-term institutional stability.
+Successful institutional approaches demonstrate that rather than viewing AI as a simple tool, organizations must apply a disciplined process to evaluate trade-offs between rapid automation and long-term institutional stability.

-In the (initial 1st) Enquire phase, JPMC prioritized high-value problems first to avoid overload from “mental payload,” recognizing that if leaders simply “rubber-stamp” AI output, they risk a systemic logic collapse.
-In the (2nd) Explore phase, JPMC used GenAI to challenge traditional models, identifying where AI augments judgment and where it introduces risk.
-In the (3rd) Solve phase, JPMC conducted rigorous analysis to ensure AI-generated code and data are grounded in practice and ethically secure.
-In the (4th) Apply stage, they maintained a “human-in-the-loop” strategy.
-As Jamie Dimon advocated, the pilot must always be ready to overrule the autopilot to protect brand value.
+In the Enquire phase, leaders prioritize high-value problems to avoid “mental payload” overload.
+In the Explore phase, they use GenAI to challenge legacy models, identifying where AI augments judgment versus where it introduces risk.
+In the Solve phase, they conduct rigorous analysis to ensure AI output is grounded in practice.
+Finally, in the Apply stage, they maintain a “human-in-the-loop” strategy.
+As industry leaders have noted, the human pilot must always retain the authority to overrule the autopilot to protect long-term brand value.

 The final lesson?
-The JPMC story proves that human intent and conscious steering are the only ways to navigate the digital frontier without crashing, even with the world’s most powerful AI engine.
+Human intent and conscious steering are the only ways to navigate the digital frontier without crashing, even with the world’s most powerful AI engine.

 Andrew and Dr. Gaia Grant (PhD) are the authors of The Innovation Race and Who Killed Creativity? and specialize in helping organizations navigate the complex tensions of AI culture.
 The image above captures the Grants facilitating a JPMC Leadership in the GenAI Era case study for global executives within the Harvard Business School partner ecosystem.
 They specialize in helping organizations navigate the tensions of AI culture.